cl-test-grid/cl-prj-notify/README.md

    When cl-test-grid detects regressions in some library, we want to inform the library maintainers.
-Informing the maintainers takes lot of manual work: google for the library home page, learn where its issue tracker or makling list is, send the message.
+Informing the maintainers takes lot of manual work: google for the library home page, learn where its issue tracker or maling list is, send the message.

    As we constantly detect regressions in many libraries want to authomate this.